|

 Tupperware

 There is a significant amount of cultural exchange between Florida and Japan.
-In 2006, thirty-six young college graduates from Florida participated in the Japan Exchange and Teaching (JET) Program to teach English in Japanese schools.
-There are five Japan Societies in Florida which promote mutual understanding in culture and business.
-There are also ten sister-city relationships and one sister-state relationship between Florida and Japan which promote friendship through exchange programs and other activities.
-The Morikami Museum and Japanese Gardens has been a center for Japanese arts and culture in Florida , with rotating exhibitions in its galleries, tea ceremonies performed monthly in its Seishin-an tea house, an educational outreach program with local schools and organizations, and Japanese traditional festivals celebrated for the public several times a year.
+In 2010, 17 young college graduates from Florida participated in the Japan Exchange and Teaching (JET) Program to teach English in Japanese schools.
+There are ten sister-city relationships and one sister-state relationship between Florida and Japan which promote friendship through exchange programs and other activities.
+The Morikami Museum and Japanese Gardens has been a center for Japanese arts and culture in Florida, with rotating exhibitions in its galleries, tea ceremonies performed monthly in its Seishin-an tea house, an educational outreach program with local schools and organizations, and Japanese traditional festivals celebrated for the public several times a year.